 Applications running on Azure virtual machines can mount a File storage share to access file data, just as a desktop application would mount a typical SMB share.
 Any number of Azure virtual machines or roles can mount and access the File Storage share simultaneously.

-Microsoft also introduced the Azure File Sync service which allows you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits that provide.
+Microsoft also introduced the Azure File Sync service which allows you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits provide.
 For more information about Azure File Sync and how to get started, please check the following step-by-step guide.

 Self-service restore capability is a new feature introduced in Azure File Sync starting with agent version 9 (or above), this is a powerful capability where your users can restore files from Azure file share(s) without depending on the restore from an IT administrator.